BDC Hamburger Icon

 How fast should your connection be for different tasks?

-Use the following chart to get an idea of the ideal internet speeds based on the number of devices being used and the online tasks you need to perform.
+Use the following chart to get an idea of the ideal internet speeds based on the number of devices used and the online tasks you need to perform.

 Task

-Number of users/devices
+Number of users or devices

 Ideal speed

-Online browsing, email usage and research
+Online browsing, email usage, and research

 5 Mbps